ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Experiment

-Since GaussPainter is the core generation module, we further analyze its internal components: \textit{mask guidance} and \textit{latent supervision} (Tab.~\ref{tab:ablation_latent}).
-This ablation is carried out on the ScanNet++ test set under a 10\% compression ratio, where UGC-compressed representations are provided as input to GaussPainter.
-Incorporating mask guidance reduces LPIPS from 0.3464 to 0.3305 and raises SSIM/PSNR to 0.7676 and 21.73 dB, showing that structural priors help the model focus on relevant regions.
-Adding latent supervision yields the most significant gains, with LPIPS dropping to 0.2321, SSIM increasing to 0.8122, and PSNR reaching 22.93 dB, demonstrating that latent-level consistency provides a stronger learning signal and substantially improves perceptual fidelity.
+To evaluate the impact of the compression stage, we conduct ablations using only Global Significance Score pruning as the baseline.
+As shown in Tab.~\ref{tab:ablation_pipeline}, adding UGC on top of this baseline improves structural similarity and reconstruction fidelity, while further integrating GaussPainter enhances perceptual quality.
+When the two modules are combined, the system achieves the best overall performance, reducing LPIPS to 0.1948 and increasing SSIM/PSNR to 0.8387 and 24.29 dB.
+This experiment is conducted on ScanNet++~\cite{yeshwanthliu2023scannetpp} with a 20\% pruning ratio.
+Since GaussPainter is the core generation module, we further analyze its internal components: mask guidance and latent supervision (Tab.~\ref{tab:ablation_latent}).
+This ablation is carried out on the ScanNet++ test set under a 10\% compression ratio.
+Incorporating mask guidance improves perceptual quality by helping the model focus on relevant regions, while adding latent supervision yields the most significant gains, demonstrating that latent-level consistency provides a stronger learning signal and substantially improves perceptual fidelity.